ucl-casa-ce/OpenMV2RaspPi/README.md

 # Installation

+The following guide assumes the use of a Windows PC for downloading and configuring the OpenMV camera and Raspberry Pi.
+This process will differ if you are using an Apple Mac or Linux computer.

-## Generate Public and Private SSH Keys for the Raspberry Pi
+## Generate Public and Private SSH Keys on your computer for communicating with the Raspberry Pi
-1. Download the PUTTY SSH client (includes PUTTYgen): https://www.putty.org/
+1. Download the PUTTY SSH client (Windows): https://www.putty.org/
-2. Open the PUTTYgen application.
+2. Open the associated PUTTYgen application.
 3. Click the 'Generate' button to create private and public keys for your Raspberry Pi device.
 4. Move your mouse in the box provided by the application to generate random data.
 5. Set a name for the SSH key e.g. 'OpenMV2RaspPi' so you remember what key is required when connecting to the device in future.